Regina Dominican High School: Accreditation and awards

 Regina Dominican is a member of the Dominican Association of Secondary Schools and the National Association for College Admission Counseling (NACAC).
 The school subscribes to the NACAC Statement of Principles of Good Practice, and is accredited by AdvancED and the Illinois State Board of Education.
 Eighty-four percent of Regina Dominican’s faculty have earned advanced degrees, or are in the process.
 As of 2024, the student-to-faculty ratio was 8:1.

 In 2012, Regina was recognized with an Edison Award Silver Medal in the category of living, working, and learning environments for its approach to education that prepares young women for global leadership.
-Regina Dominican has been recognized by the United States Department of Education as a Blue Ribbon School of Excellence in 2017 and 2018, and is listed among the top 2% of the nation's schools.
+Regina Dominican has been recognized by the United States Department of Education as a Blue Ribbon School of Excellence in 2025, and is listed among the top 2% of the nation's schools.
 Niche ranks Regina as the 4th best all-girls high school in Illinois and the #3 All-Girls School in Cook County.

+In 2025, Regina Dominican was recognized as a 2025 Illinois Governor’s Blue Ribbon School, one of 28 schools statewide to receive this honor for exemplary academic performance.

+In 2025, College Board announced that Regina Dominican High School has been named to the 2025 Advanced Placement® Program (AP®) School Honor Roll, earning Platinum distinction for the third year in a row.

 Academics

 The school offers a rigorous STEAM and liberal arts education, including the arts, as well as courses in theology.
 Incoming students must pass the High School Proficiency Assessment exam.

-Regina Dominican's Class of 2024 was accepted to over 146 colleges and universities across the country and was offered $19.8 million in scholarships.
-The top three college majors for the Class of 2024 are STEM(42%), Liberal Arts(24%) and Business(18%).
+Regina Dominican's Class of 2026 was accepted to over 139 colleges and universities across the country and was offered $16.5 million in scholarships.
+More than 60% of graduating seniors from the Class of 2026 have declared a major in the STEM field.